JasensCustoms/TheFrame-Layouts/Taito Vewlix with Extra Buttons, 100mm Wide/readme.md

+# Files By JasensCustoms.com
++ Created for a customer, SPAAAACE! in our discord server.
+Posted with their permission.

 # Top Panel 1.5mm Outer Plexi Panel
 +	The Taito vewlix layout with 100mm between the K1 button and lever
 +	Main Button holes are 30mm buttons